Al-Ash'ath ibn Qays: Career under the early caliphs

-Role in the arbitration between Ali and Mu'awiya
+Role during the First Fitna

-Al-Ash'ath and his large tribal following served under Ali and commanded the right wing of the caliph's army at the Battle of Siffin against Mu'awiya ibn Abi Sufyan, the governor of Syria and opponent of Ali's caliphate, in 657.
-The battle ended in an agreement to hold an arbitration over leadership of the caliphate.
-There was significant support among Ali's Iraqi partisans for settling the dispute, including from al-Ash'ath.
+Al-Ash'ath and his large tribal following served under Ali and commanded the right wing of the caliph's army at the Battle of Siffin against Mu'awiya ibn Abi Sufyan, the rebelling governor of Syria and opponent of Ali's caliphate, in 657.
+The battle between Ali's Iraqi army and Mu'awiya's Syrian army ended in an agreement to hold an arbitration over leadership of the caliphate.
+There was significant support among Ali's Iraqi troops for settling the dispute, including from al-Ash'ath.
 He expressed alarm that the enemies of the Muslims would take advantage of their internal strife.
 Kennedy notes that al-Ash'ath's firsthand experience in Iran, which was yet to be pacified, guided his support for arbitration, as well as a desire not to strengthen Ali in view of his heavy reliance on the qurra and his patronization of a rival leader of the Kufan Kindites, Hujr ibn Adi.

 According to al-Tabari, al-Ash'ath influenced Ali's appointment of Abu Musa al-Ash'ari, a prominent Muslim of South Arabian origin, as his representative at the arbitration, instead of Ali's initial choice, his cousin, Abd Allah ibn Abbas.
-As the arbitration diminished Ali's standing and led to his downfall, al-Ash'ath is accused by later sources (especially pro-Shi'a ones) of being a traitor.
+As the arbitration diminished Ali's standing, it fractured his coalition; a segment of his army rejected the settlement and seceded, becoming known as the Kharijites.
+Because of this fallout, al-Ash'ath, who had pushed for peace due to tribal solidarity and his own calculation of political survival, was accused by later pro-Shi'a sources of treason.
 The real events remain unclear.
-Al-Ash'ath was certainly close to Ali's Umayyad rivals, and had no part in Uthman's murder.
-He thus likely felt that he could accommodate himself with them.
-In addition, considerations of tribal solidarity may have played a role in his advocacy of peace, as South Arabian tribes were numerous both in Iraq and in Syria, and thus would suffer from a continuation of the conflict.
+Al-Ash'ath was certainly close to Ali's Umayyad rivals, and had no part in Uthman's murder, and likely felt that he could accommodate himself with them.

-He nevertheless remained loyal to Ali, and his daughter Ja'da married Ali's son al-Hasan.
-Ja'da is charged in some sources for poisoning and murdering al-Hasan, though the historian Asad Ahmed notes this "is very likely an elaboration of ʿAlīd propaganda against al-Ash'ath".
+Following their secession, elements of the Kharijites killed Abd Allah, the son of Muhammad's companion Khabbab, for unknown reasons, and subsequently refused to hand the responsible parties over to Ali.
+Al-Ash'ath strongly demanded that Ali punish the perpetrators and actively fought against them at the Battle of Nahrawan in 658.
+His daughter Ja'da subsequently married Ali's son Hasan.
+Ja'da is accused in some sources of poisoning and murdering al-Hasan, though the historian Asad Q. Ahmed notes this "is very likely an elaboration of ʿAlīd propaganda against al-Ash'ath".
 After Ali was assassinated in January 661, Mu'awiya soon after gained general recognition as caliph.
 Kennedy comments that his "triumph was the triumph" of the tribal chiefs of Kufa, especially al-Ash'ath and his son Muhammad, who prospered under the new regime, over their challengers, including Hujr ibn Adi, "who felt betrayed and resentful".